+switch_id,

+attr_count,

+sai_attr_list);

 Creating a GET DATA API invocation instance

 This example creates a group of data attributes as a telemetry type object for making a get request.
 Get data API is invoked with the group definition as a telemetry type object, along with the buffer for return data.
 Same API is used for “Snapshot”.
 Data returned if is a “Snapshot” is indicated in the protobuf flag setting.